qiyangduan/standard-models-1/telco/churn_prediction.md

 * No. of appointments made to a customer
 * If an order has been placed

+John achieved 82% accuracy by Decision Tree, which is better than regression and Bayesian Neural Network.
+It is very interesting that John's regression was actually a real Liear Regression with a few coefficients multiplying the previous list of factors.

+Jiayin Qi et al. used logistic regression to predict the churners in fixed line telecom.
+This paper contains details about features used in the model and the algorithm settings:
+Qi, Juayin, et al. "[Churn prediction with limited information in fixed-line telecommunication](http://www.wcl.ece.upatras.gr/CSNDSP/contents/Sessions/Presentations/B5%20-%20Network%20Planning%20I/B5.1.pdf)."
+Symposium on Communication Systems Networks and Digital Signal Processing.
+2006.

 ## Different Solutions
 ### Simple Prediction over BSS Customer Profiles